 The Local Tourist Information Offices: As well as being mines of useful information, with libraries of local books for reference and a daily weather forecast on display, they often have an internet link available, enabling you to print out your chosen walk from this site on the day you go!

-Via Ferrata: For those who have both the expertise and the equipment, there are four via ferrata in the area.
-The via ferrata de Roche Veyrand is to be found north-east of St. Pierre d'Entremont; the via ferrata les Prises de la Bastille is to be found within the grounds of the Bastille on the outskirts of Grenoble; and the Vire des Lavandières and le Grande Dièdre are to be found close to the funicular near Crolles.
+Via Ferrata: For those who have both the expertise and the equipment, there are five via ferrata in the area.
+The via ferrata de Roche Veyrand is to be found north-east of St. Pierre d'Entremont; the via ferrata les Prises de la Bastille is to be found within the grounds of the Bastille on the outskirts of Grenoble; the via ferrata de Saint Vincent de Mercuze is to be found above Montalieu adjacent to the Cascade d'Alloix; and the Vire des Lavandières and le Grande Dièdre are to be found close to the funicular near Crolles.

-Climbing The scope for climbing in the area is obviously huge, but there are also some écoles d'escalades in the area where one can practise in relative safey.
+Climbing The scope for climbing in the area is obviously huge, but there are also some bolted cliffs in the area where one can practise in relative safety.

 Canyoning: Again, for those who have both the expertise and the equipment, there are a number of equipped canyons in the area.